Microsoft Teams: Channels

 Channels allow team members to communicate without the use of email or group SMS (texting).
 Users can reply to posts with text, images, GIFs, and image macros.
 Direct messages send private messages to designated users rather than the entire channel.
 Connectors can be used within a channel to submit information contacted through a third-party service.
-Connectors include MailChimp, Facebook Pages, Twitter, PowerBI and Bing News.
+Connectors include Mailchimp, Facebook Pages, Twitter, Power BI and Bing News.

 Group conversations

 Ad-hoc groups can be created to share instant messaging, audio calls (VoIP), and video calls inside the client software.

 Telephone replacement

-A feature available on one of the higher cost licencing tiers allows connectivity to the public switched telephone network (PSTN) telephone system.
-This allows users to use Teams as if it were a telephone, making and receiving calls over the PSTN, including the ability to host 'conference calls' with multiple participants.
+A feature on one of the higher cost licencing tiers allows connectivity to the public switched telephone network (PSTN) telephone system.
+This allows users to use Teams as if it were a telephone, making and receiving calls over the PSTN, including the ability to host "conference calls" with multiple participants.

 Meeting

 Meetings can be scheduled with multiple participants able to share audio, video, chat and presented content with all participants.
-This supports thousands of users that can connect via a meeting link.

-Automated minutes are available using the recording and transcript features.
+Multiple users can connect via a meeting link.
+Automated minutes are possible using the recording and transcript features.
 Teams has a plugin for Microsoft Outlook to schedule a Teams Meeting in Outlook for a specific date and time and invite others to attend.
-If a meeting is scheduled within a channel users visiting the channel are able to see if a meeting is in progress.
+If a meeting is scheduled within a channel, users visiting the channel are able to see if a meeting is in progress.